-Scope note: This property identifies an E53 Place using an Place Appellation.
+Scope note: This property identifies an E53 Place using an E41 Place Appellation.

-Examples of Place Appellations used to identify Places include instances of E48 Place Name, addresses, etc.
+Examples of Place Appellations used to identify Places include instances of E48 Place Name, addresses, E41 Place Appellation etc.

 Examples:

-the location of the Duke of Wellington’s House (E53) is identified by “No 1 London” ()
+the location of the Duke of Wellington’s House (E53) is identified by “No 1 London” (E41)